-Rev up the red while exploring a destination that rocks.
+Australia: Rev up the red while exploring a destination that rocks.

 Explore a sacred place thought to have formed more than 550 million years ago.
 Located in Central Australia, Uluru – better known as Ayers Rock – and the 36 towering domes of Kata Tjuta are a part of Uluru-Kata Tjuta National Park, now a part of the UNESCO World Heritage List.
 This is where you can follow the tracks of ancient ancestors on a camel’s back, marvel at the brilliant reds of the desert landscape, wander among awe-inspiring rock formations and breathtaking crevices, turn a corner and discover an ancient rock art painting.
 This world down under is truly above and beyond what you might imagine.

-Get mellow in the yellow sunflower fields in Thailand.From floating lanterns to turtle releases to hot air balloon and butterfly watching festivals, there is no shortage of enchanting reasons to put Thailand on your bucket list.
+Thailand: Get mellow in the yellow sunflower fields.From floating lanterns to turtle releases to hot air balloon and butterfly watching festivals, there is no shortage of enchanting reasons to put Thailand on your bucket list.
 Another reason to visit: the rolling hills of vibrant sunflowers that bloom chest-high in Nakhon Ratchasima between November and January.
 While the sunflowers are harvested for sunflower oil, the flowers in these fields make for stunning photo ops and an unforgettable adventure.
 Best of all, getting there can be half the fun.
 Journey there by train from Bangkok and marvel at the paddy fields and picturesque villages in the Thai countryside along the way.

-Be seen exploring Ireland’s green scene.Ireland’s top tourist attraction awaits, in brilliant shades of green.
-Dating back over 350,000 million years, the breathtaking wild limestone Cliffs of Moher stretch more than 8 kms, towering 213 metres above the majestic waters of the Atlantic.
+Ireland: Be seen exploring the green scene.Ireland’s top tourist attraction awaits, in brilliant shades of green.
+Dating back over 350,000 million years, the breathtaking wild limestone Cliffs of Moher stretch more than 8 km, towering 213 metres above the majestic waters of the Atlantic.
 Hike the coastal walk on your own or join a ranger-led tour; discover brilliant wildflowers, nearly 20 species of seabirds, perhaps even a stray sheep or two.
 It’s not hard to see why these dramatic cliffs were used as a backdrop for movies including Harry Potter and the Half-Blood Prince, Princess Bride and Into the West.
 Make the emerald isle the backdrop for your own personal travelogue!

-Power up the purple in Provence.While there are lavender fields outside of France – one worthy of mention is just an hour away from Toronto in fact – there is nothing quite like visiting the lavender fields of Provence.
+Provence: Power up the purple.While there are lavender fields outside of France – one worthy of mention is just an hour away from Toronto in fact – there is nothing quite like visiting the lavender fields of Provence.
 To witness carpets of fragrant dusky purple flowers that stretch on seemingly forever, head north of Aix-en-Provence and Marseille or head east of Avignon between mid- June and early July.
-While you’re there, stay in a castle, explore quaint little towns, attend one of the region’s many lavender festivals, sample the offerings of one of the area’s many vineyards, feast on incomparable French cuisine.
+While you’re there, stay in a castle, explore quaint little towns, attend one of the region’s many lavender festivals, sample the offerings of one of the area’s many vineyards and feast on incomparable French cuisine.
 Magnifique!